Fall Enrichment Program (FEP)

-What if I can't make a 10-week commitment?
+What if I can't make a 20-week commitment?

 What is the Special Project?

-The Special Project is intended to have a lasting effect on the host site, after you leave.
-This is also a good opportunity for you to demonstrate to your host site that you are professional and have a good work ethic.
+The Special Project is intended to have a lasting effect on the host site after you leave.
+This is also an excellent opportunity for you to demonstrate to your host site that you are professional and have a good work ethic.
 In short, that you would make an excellent full-time employee.